shields-mike/steam_backlog_organizer/README.md

 # Steam Backlog Organizer

-This is for people who, like me, have a massive list of games that keeps on growing due to monthly subscriptions like Humble Bundle and Steam sales.
+This is for people who have a massive list of games that keeps on growing due to monthly subscriptions like Humble Bundle and Steam sales.
 The program will download a list of all your Steam games and save them onto a CSV file.
 The CSV file can then be opened on Excel or Google sheets where you can start sorting, marking games you want to play, marking games you finished, etc.